Why now? The Vatican’s odd ‘clarification’ of Marian piety

 Some media reports on this week’s DDF document created the impression that the Vatican was discouraging an excessive devotion to the Virgin Mary.
 That is certainly not the stated aim of the statement.
 In a cover letter, Cardinal Victor Fernandez, the prefect of the DDF, says: “Marian devotion, which Mary’s motherhood engenders, is presented here as a treasure of the Church.”

-Nevertheless, among many thousands of Catholics with a deep Marian devotion, the Vatican statement was perceived as a rebuke—perhaps in large part because those some Catholics have grown accustomed to such rebukes in recent years.
-The tradition of Marian piety is so deeply engrained in the Church’s tradition that it is difficult to see how a faithful Catholic in honoring Our Lady.
+Nevertheless, among many thousands of Catholics with a deep Marian devotion, the Vatican statement was perceived as a rebuke—perhaps in large part because those same Catholics have grown accustomed to such rebukes in recent years.
+The tradition of Marian piety is so deeply engrained in the Church’s tradition that it is difficult to see how a faithful Catholic can go astray in honoring Our Lady.
 And while the DDF concedes that numerous great saints have used the sort of language that is under scrutiny in this document, the document seems all too quick to perceive a problem where those great souls saw none.

 The rejection of the “Co-Redemptrix” title is the most newsworthy aspect of Mater Populi Fidelis.
 But the document also cautions against another widely used title, “Mediatrix of All Graces.”
 Contrary to a widely circulated report, the statement does not flatly reject the use of that title.
 But again the DDF warns about potential misunderstandings, citing St. Paul’s statement (1 Tim 2:5-6) that “there is one mediator between God and man, the man Christ Jesus, who gave Himself as a ransom for all.”